isen-ng/homebrew-dotnet-sdk-versions/README.md

 ## Uninstalling

-Because the dotnet packages uses shared dependencies between different versions, it is unwise to delete these dependencies when uninstalling a particular version as it will cause other versions not to work.
+Because the .NET SDK packages uses shared dependencies between different versions, it is unwise to delete these dependencies when uninstalling a particular version as it will cause other versions not to work.

 If there is a need to purge these dependencies, use the `zap` flag: